 “Independence is probably the biggest lever retailers have,” says Thomas Hagemann, and advises “cutting the supply chain off at the back” – in other words, relying on a carrier mix for the last mile.

 Traders should therefore deliver their parcels to the destination country via freight forwarders, and then have the flexibility to decide for one month, depending on the restrictions in the country or the individual carriers, who to hand over the parcel to for the last mile.
-This strategy has proved to be massively successful for some customers of Seven Senders during the 1st wave of the pandemic, as the Co-CEO emphasises.
+This strategy has proved to be massively successful for some customers of Seven Senders during the 1st wave of the pandemic, as the Co-CEO emphasizes.

 Seven Senders was able to help by rerouting its customers’ parcels to other carriers that were working at the time in the event of delivery problems.
 Because: “I don’t think any of us can afford lost sales,” concludes Thomas Hagemann.